josefemagine/akii/AWS_BEDROCK_INTEGRATION.md

 This prevents issues with variable interpolation in the deployed environment.

+## AWS Credential Format and Requirements

+AWS credentials used for AWS Bedrock must follow specific requirements:

+1. **Valid IAM Credentials**: Make sure you're using an IAM user's credentials, not temporary security tokens or IAM role credentials
+2. **Proper Permissions**: The IAM user must have explicit permissions for Bedrock services
+3. **Credential Format**: Access Key IDs typically start with 'AKIA' and are 20 characters long
+4. **Region Availability**: AWS Bedrock is only available in specific regions, make sure to use 'us-east-1' or another supported region

+### Troubleshooting the "UnrecognizedClientException" Error

+If you see the error `UnrecognizedClientException: The security token included in the request is invalid`, this usually indicates one of these issues:

+1. The AWS credentials (access key or secret key) are incorrect or invalid
+2. You're using temporary credentials that have expired
+3. The IAM user doesn't have sufficient permissions
+4. The credentials are not properly being passed to the AWS SDK

+For debugging:

+1. Visit the `/api/bedrock/test-env` endpoint to verify your credentials are being properly loaded
+2. In your AWS console, check that the IAM user has explicit Bedrock permissions
+3. Try creating a new set of access keys if you suspect the current ones are compromised

 ## IAM Permissions

 The AWS credentials used need the following permissions: